We may earn commission from affiliate links →

-Croatians are known to take their carnival very seriously, as every region, city, and village in Croatia, regardless of their age, participate in the spirit of Maškare.
-This is a centuries-old tradition that goes back to ancient times when ferocious masks kept away the forces of evil, according to ancient legends.
+Croatians are known to take their carnival very seriously, as every region, city, and village in Croatia, regardless of their age, participates in the spirit of Maškare.
+According to ancient legends, this is a centuries-old tradition that goes back to ancient times when ferocious masks kept away the forces of evil.

-I had the opportunity to visit three Croatian cities during the Croatia Carnival season of 2017, each of which had their own unique and ancient traditions.
-In each city, the organizers spent an entire year to put together an exciting program with various events and performances for visitors that come from all over Croatia and abroad.
+I have had the opportunity to visit all three of these carnival spots during the Croatia Carnival season, each of which had its own unique and ancient traditions.
+In each city, the organizers spent an entire year putting together an exciting program with various events and performances for visitors that come from all over Croatia and abroad.

 The Samobor Fašnik

 Samobor is a small medieval city, about 23 km from Zagreb.
-It has impressive nature, many historical sights, art galleries, cool architecture and by far the best Kremšnite in Croatia.
-Samobor is known as the city of artists, whereby very famous writers have come to Samobor searching for peace, quiet and inspiration in the surroundings.
+It has impressive nature, historical sights, art galleries, cool architecture, and the best Kremšnite in Croatia.
+Samobor is known as the city of artists, whereby very famous writers have come to Samobor searching for peace, quiet, and inspiration in the surroundings.

-The Fašnik is a large ragged doll, which represents some form of modern society, for example, an unpopular political figure, who is blamed for every bad thing that has happened in the city during the previous year.
+The Fašnik is a large ragged doll representing some form of modern society, for example, an unpopular political figure, who is blamed for every bad thing that has happened in the city during the previous year.

-On the final closing ceremony of the Carnival, the Fašnik is burned on the main square, symbolizing the burning of all the bad things that happened that year.
+On the Carnival’s final closing ceremony, the Fašnik is burned on the main square, symbolizing the burning of all the bad things that happened that year.

 Fašnik is one of the most popular tourist attractions in the city of Samobor.
-The Fašnik features many traditional festivities and events, including musical performances, with various entertainers and dances, best mask contests, Children’s Carnival and finally the closing procession and burning of the Fašnik.
+The Fašnik features many traditional festivities and events, including musical performances, various entertainers and dances, best mask contests, Children’s Carnival, and finally, the closing procession and burning of the Fašnik.

-Visitors will also be able to enjoy a number of delicacies that are sold on the nearby stands in the center square, including various sandwiches, sausages, cevapi, fritule, kremšnite, American doughnuts, beer, wine and so much more.
+Visitors will also be able to enjoy several delicacies that are sold on the nearby stands in the center square, including various sandwiches, cevapi, sausages, fritule, beer, kremšnite, American doughnuts, wine, and so much more.
 Many stands also sell homemade products, such as honey, local sweets, meats, grappa, oils, and souvenirs.

-The Carnival Parade in Opatija was created by the people of this region.
-The locals used the Carnival as a way to share their culture and ancient traditions to visitors, thus the Carnival become a part of Opatija’s touristic offering.
+The people of this region created the Carnival Parade in Opatija.
+The locals used the Carnival to share their culture and ancient traditions with visitors; thus, the Carnival becomes a part of Opatija’s touristic offering.

-The preparation for the Carnival is a long process, it lasts an entire year – starting on the day of the closing ceremony of the parade the previous year.
+The Carnival preparation is a long process; it lasts an entire year – starting on the day of the closing ceremony of the parade the previous year.
 The preparation consists of costume design and creation, construction of the cars for the Balinjerada race, preparation of the masked dances (Pusni tanci), and the organization of the many other events, contests, and performances.
 The contests offer prizes for the best masks, including best-masked duo and best-masked groups.

-The Carnival begins on January 17, where an opening ceremony is held at the main town square and the mayor hands the key to the city to the carnival mayor.
-During the ceremony the Carnival flag is raised and the symbolic Pust (a mocking puppet, representing a all the bad thing that happened during the past year).
+The Carnival begins on January 17, where an opening ceremony is held at the main town square, and the mayor hands the key to the city to the carnival mayor.
+During the ceremony, the Carnival flag is raised, and the symbolic Pust (a mocking puppet, representing all the bad things that happened during the past year).

-Following the opening ceremony the Carnival season officially begins, and every week thereafter (until the closing ceremony) a number of events are held in the city in celebration of the Carnival season.
-Some events include the Children’s carnival parade, which takes place the second Sunday of February.
-During the parade hundreds of children from all over Croatia and abroad come to this event, all dressed up in unique costumes and masks.
+Following the opening ceremony, the Carnival season officially begins.
+Every week thereafter (until the closing ceremony), many events are held in the city to celebrate the Carnival season.
+Some events include the Children’s carnival parade, which takes place on the second Sunday of February.
+During the parade, hundreds of children from all over Croatia and abroad come to this event; all dressed up in unique costumes and masks.

-The carnival represents the culture, tradition and gastronomic offering of the Opatija Riviera.
-When in Opatija do not forget to try some of the best local delicacies, such as, ulenjaki, presnac, fritule and other foods that are specially prepared for the Carnival.
+The carnival represents the culture, tradition, and gastronomic offering of the Opatija Riviera.
+When in Opatija, do not forget to try some of the best local delicacies, such as ulenjaki, presnac, fritule, and other specially prepared foods for the Carnival.

 Other fun and popular events that take place during the Carnival include Masked Klapa Marathon, Masked ball, and the famous Balinjerada parade.

-The closing ceremony of the Carnival takes place on the Sunday prior to Ash Wednesday.
-The final ceremony is the biggest event of the Carnival, whereby the Carnival Flag is lowered and the crow says its final farewell.
-The preparations for next year’s Carnival begins!
+The closing ceremony of the Carnival takes place on the Sunday before Ash Wednesday.
+The final ceremony is the Carnival’s biggest event, whereby the Carnival Flag is lowered, and the crow says its final farewell.
+The preparations for next year’s Carnival begin!

 Riječki International Carnival

 I save the best for last!
 Or shall I say the biggest for last!
 Rijeka Carnival in Rijeka is the Carnival capital of Croatia.
 This is the most popular and the biggest carnival parade in Croatia.
 It is an international parade.
-The carnival in Rijeka has been around since the middle ages and people from Rijeka actually refer to it as the “fifth season” of the year.
-The Carnival is a part of the culture of the people of Rijeka, they live it with their whole heart and soul.
-Be it rain or shine, wind or snow the Carnival season is on!
+The carnival in Rijeka has been around since the middle ages, and people from Rijeka actually refer to it as the “fifth season” of the year.
+The Carnival is a part of Rijeka’s culture; they live it with their whole heart and soul.
+Be it rain or shine, wind or snow, the Carnival season is on!

-What makes the Rijeka Carnival so unique is that it is a member of the Federation of European Carnival Cities, and during the Carnival season there are lots entertaining events of cultural, traditional and sporting nature.
+What makes the Rijeka Carnival so unique is that it is a member of the Federation of European Carnival Cities.
+During the Carnival season, there are many entertaining events of cultural, traditional, and sporting nature.
 It is its own unique brand, similar to what the carnival is in Venice.

-During the opening ceremony of the Carnival, the Master of the Carnival is given the symbolic key to the city, whereby the Master or Meštar becomes the “mayor” of the city during the carnival.
+During the Carnival opening ceremony, the Master of the Carnival is given the symbolic key to the city, whereby the Master or Meštar becomes the “mayor” of the city during the carnival.
 The local government completely supports the Carnival and what it represents to the people of Rijeka.
-Giving the Master special powers in organization of the Carnival events.
+Giving the Master special powers in the organization of the Carnival events.

-The Master holds an election of its carnival Queen during an event called Master and the Queen contest, where women (regardless of their age) are all dressed up with very unique masks and take on a life of their character.
-What is interesting is that each woman is part of a larger group, who have their own fan base – just as if it were a sports team, with fans cheering on their favorite group.
+The Master holds an election of its carnival Queen during an event called Master and the Queen contest, where women (regardless of their age) are all dressed up with unique masks and take on a life of their character.
+Interestingly, each woman is part of a larger group, who have their own fan base – just as if it were a sports team, with fans cheering on their favorite group.

-Following the show of the group, each contestant appears on the stage and the Master of Rijeka Carnival pairs up two people who are responsible to spread the good news about the Carnival and about its city.
+Following the show of the group, each contestant appears on the stage, and the Master of Rijeka Carnival pairs up two people who are responsible for spreading the good news about the Carnival and about its city.

-Some of the fun events include contests for the best masked, most beautiful, most cheerful and so on.
-The carnival comes to life in every aspect of the city, the local restaurants with the masking of the personal and the menus, carnival park, parking lot, carnival tents, the Theatre Merry Go Round.
-The carnival spirit comes to life in galleries, concert halls, sporting grounds, tournaments, schools, government institutions and so on.
+Some of the fun events include contests for the best masked, most beautiful, most cheerful, and so on.
+The carnival comes to life in every aspect of the city, the local restaurants with masking the personal and the menus, carnival park, parking lot, carnival tents, and the Theatre Merry Go Round.
+The carnival spirit comes to life in galleries, concert halls, sporting grounds, tournaments, schools, government institutions, and so on.

 The Carnival officially begins on the 17th of January and lasts until Ash Wednesday.
-The most popular events include the Children’s Carnival Parade on Rijeka’s main street Korzo, the Rally Paris – Bakar, whereby all participants of the rally wear masks with old vintage cars and the Big International Rijeka Carnival Parade, which is the biggest and the most popular event of the Carnival.
-Over the last few years the Big parade has grown to over 150 carnival groups, reaching as much as 150,000 people.
+The most popular events include the Children’s Carnival Parade on Rijeka’s main street Korzo, the Rally Paris – Bakar, whereby all participants of the rally wear masks with old vintage cars, and the Big International Rijeka Carnival Parade, which is the biggest and the most popular event of the Carnival.
+Over the last few years, the Big parade has grown to over 150 carnival groups, reaching as many as 150,000 people.

 During the Big parade, all the hotels are at full capacity, with many busses, trains, and boats transporting hundreds and thousands of people into the city.

-The final day of the Big parade is when the preparation for the next years Carnival in Rijeka begins.
+The Big Parade’s final day is when the preparation for the next year’s Carnival in Rijeka begins.
 Carnival groups start to think about their new costumes and how they will impress the crowds more so than the previous year.